isu3ru/laravel-cqrs/README.md

 # Laravel CQRS

 CQRS utility library for Laravel.
-Code adopted form serrexlabs/laravel-cqrs.
+Code adopted form the outdated repository serrexlabs/laravel-cqrs.

+## Compatibility

+Updated to be compatible with the latest Laravel v7.12.0.

-# installation
+## installation

 add to composer.json file as a repository.